KXMO-FM

-KXMO-FM is a radio station airing a classic hits format licensed to Owensville, Missouri, broadcasting on 95.3 MHz FM.
+KXMO-FM (95.3 MHz) is a radio station airing a classic hits format licensed to Owensville, Missouri.
 The station is owned by KTTR-KZNN, Inc.

 History

 KXMO-FM began broadcasting in 2001, airing an oldies format.
 In 2018, they switched to a classic hits format, playing songs from the 70s and 80s.
 They also adapted the slogan, “Your Classic Hits’ Station”.

 KXMO features hourly weather updates from KYTV-TV “KY3” in Springfield, Missouri.